-11. How do I access my enrollment files and transcripts?
+9. How do I access my transcripts?

-Students may request to view their official files by contacting the division administrator, Megan Loos at meloos@pdx.edu, or may access their transcripts on-line via the PSU Information System at http://banweb.pdx.edu.
+Students may access their transcripts on-line via PSU Information Systems, at www.banweb.pdx.edu.

-12. What are my rights regarding my file?
+10. What are my rights regarding my academic file?

 Listed below is a summary of the rights and privileges relating to the privacy and release of student records and enrollment information provided by the Office of Academic Affairs.
-All questions relating to the release and maintenance of your student records should be directed to the administrator in the Division of Public Administration or the Office of Admissions, Registration and Records at http://www.pdx.edu/admissions/.
+All questions relating to the release and maintenance of your student records should be directed to Elizabeth Bull at School of Community Health or the Office of Admissions and Records, at (503) 725-3422.

-Faculty, staff, and those under departmental supervision may not release protected student information to any outside party, including parents of minors, except as provided by public records' law.
-Care should be exercised to protect the privacy of students.
-The student information listed below is considered strictly confidential at all times.
+Faculty, staff, and those under SCH supervision may not release protected student information to any outside party, including parents of minors, except as provided by public records law.
+Care is to be exercised to protect the privacy of students.
+The student information listed below is considered strictly confidential at all times:

-- Student identification number or social security number - Age, race, gender, national origin, religious affiliation - Exam or course grades

-- Class schedule

-- Financial, medical or public safety records

-- Email addresses
+- Student identification number or social security number - Age, race, gender, national origin, religious affiliation - Exam or course grades - Class schedule - Financial, medical, or public safety records - Email addresses